23f2005416/task-task-manager-002/README.md

-# Task: task-manager-002
+# Task: task-task-manager-002

 ## Overview
 Build a task management application where users can add, edit, delete, and mark tasks as complete.
-Include local storage to persist tasks between sessions.
-Use Bootstrap for styling with different priority colors.
+Include local storage to persist tasks.

 ## Description
 This project was automatically generated as part of the LLM Code Deployment system.